 11. A digital quilt will be formed online and posted across social media.

-12. Certificates will be awarded to all schools who participate.
+13. Certificates will be awarded to each year group winner and to all schools who participate.

 For possible resources to help students understand the meaning of “Omotenashi” , we have a direct contact to the film called Omotenashi and have provided a couple of YouTube links below.

 A 96 min film directed by Jay Chern is something that some schools may like to use as a way to help students understand Omotenashi more fully.
 Jay Chern’s Japan-Taiwan co-production revolves around cross-cultural relationships unfolding in a traditional countryside inn near Kyoto.
 We don’t have specific rights to the film due to financial reasons but we have permission to allow individual schools to contact Eric Chou